Papirapi/ESRGAN_Proba-V/README.md

 ## Proba-V Super Resolution
 Proba-V Super Resolution has been launched on the 1st of November 2018 with a timeline of 8 months to get an end at the 1st of June 2019. <br/>
-In this competition multiple images are given of each of the 74 Earth locations and challengers were asked to develop an algorithm to fuse them together into a single image. <br/>
+In this project multiple images are given of each of the 74 Earth locations and challengers were asked to develop an algorithm to fuse them together into a single image. <br/>
 The result will be a “Super-Resolved” image that is checked against a “High Resolution” image taken from the same satellite PROBA-V. <br/>
 The main goal of this project is to construct such high-resolution images by fusion of the more frequent 300m images.<br/>
 This process, which is known as Multi-image Super Resolution has already been applied to satellite before. <br/>